 transmit muted audio data for all A2B streams to the PAC and the AMP until after A2B bus is initialized, AND

-transmit muted audio data for all A2B streams to the PAC and the AMP until after BOTH the AMP asserts and keeps asserted it’s Virtual GPIO0 = AMP_ReadyForAudio AND the PAC asserts and keeps asserted it’s Virtual GPIO0 = PAC_ReadyForAudio.
+transmit muted audio data for all A2B streams to the PAC and the AMP until after BOTH the AMP asserts and keeps asserted it’s IOD2DAT = “UnMuted” AND the PAC asserts and keeps asserted it’s IOD1DAT = “UnMuted”.

-After both Virtual GPIO0’s are asserted AND GPIO1 is asserted, then audio data shall be sent over A2B digital audio bus.
+After both IOD1DAT and IOD2DAT are asserted AND IOD3DAT is asserted, then audio data shall be sent over A2B digital audio bus.

 Sequence Diagram Example (Speakers out of PAC and AMP):